TrueParser separates human dashboard access from machine access used by tenant apps and the Demo UI.

 2. Machine Access For Tenant Apps

-Backend services authenticate by exchanging app credentials for an access token.
+Backend services and the Demo UI authenticate by exchanging app credentials for an access token.

 - Token endpoint: